SansGuidon/bookmarks/README.md

 * [vpnMentor](https://www.vpnmentor.com/coupons/) - 79 VPN Coupons, Promo Codes & Discounts - Updated Daily
 * :star: [**Mozilla**](https://foundation.mozilla.org/en/privacynotincluded/) - (2020) Privacy not included* | Be Smart.
 Shop Safe. | How creepy is that smart speaker, that fitness tracker, those wireless headphones?
 We created this guide to help you shop for safe, secure connected products.
 * [namae](https://namae.dev/) - Grab a slick name for your new app | Check availability for your new app name ideas across major registries at once.
+* [Key Values](https://www.keyvalues.com/) - Find engineering teams that share your values.
+Select your top values and find teams you'll click with.

 ## Cryptocurrency
 > News